-Port La Goulette is the cruise port for Tunis - Tunisia's capital and largest city with population over 1 million (metro over 2,6 million).
-The port town La Goulette is on Mediterranean Sea (in North Africa's Maghreb region) and has population around 46,000.
+Port La Goulette (locode TNTUN) is the cruise port for Tunis City - Tunisia's capital and largest city, with population over 1 million (metro 2,6+ million).
+The port town La Goulette is on the Mediterranean Sea (in North Africa's Maghreb region) and has population around 50,000.
 TGM railway (Tunis-Goulette-Marsa rail line) links to Tunis City (approx 11 km / 7 mi away).

-In January 2020, a joint venture of MSC Cruises and Global Ports Holding Plc (2004-founded, UK-based port operator company) finalized the acquisition of Goulette Shipping Cruise (operator of La Goulette cruise port).
-The cruise port concession was awarded in 2006 (on a 30-year basis) with the option to extend for an additional 20 years.
+In January 2020, a joint venture of MSC Cruises and Global Ports Holding Plc (2004-founded, UK-based port operator company) finalized the acquisition of Goulette Shipping Cruise (operator of La Goulette Cruise Port).
+The port concession was awarded in 2006 (on a 30-year basis) with the option to extend for an additional 20 years.
 In 2010, here were handled ~900,000 cruise tourists, and average 441,000 annually between 2011-2014.

 Tunis cruise terminal